Before you go: Review Packsafe packing tips for a list of which items are allowed or not allowed in checked, or carry on bags.

 Should I pack my film in a carry-on or have it check through in my luggage?

-The TSA has recently released new information about transporting film.
-In short, it says that ALL film should be placed in your carry on bag, along with a warning that states: "Equipment used for screening checked baggage will damage your undeveloped film."
-For more information refer to the TSA Travel Tips website TSA.gov, and review the special items list for more details.
+ALL film should be placed in your carry on bag.
+"Equipment used for screening checked baggage will damage your undeveloped film."
+For more information refer to the TSA Travel Tips website TSA.gov, and review the special items list or use the search toolbar for more information.

 What happens if I can't make my flight?

 You need to contact the airline or call your travel agent as soon as you know you will be missing your flight.
 Each airline has its own method of handling this situation.
-Some airlines have penalties and fees associated with missing notification deadlines (such as 24 hours prior to your flight, or midnight the night before your flight.)
+Some airlines have penalties and fees associated with missing notification deadlines.
 If you are delayed or cancelled due to weather and you have been checked in at the counter or are in the terminal, listen to appropriate airline announcements or check with the airline counter.
+On occasion, apps on your smart phone may help with notifications, and rebooking options.

 Hints for Travel: